j3soon/omni-farm-isaac/README.md

 ### Setting Persistent Volumes

 The aforementioned methods only upload the results after the specified command runs successfully, potentially resulting in loss of results if the command fails.
 To prevent this, you can mount a persistent volume to the container.
-The `isaac-sim-volume-example.json` job description assumes that `nfs-pv` connecting to a storage server through NFS has been added to K8s persistent volume (PV), along with a corresponding `nfs-pvc` persistent volume claim (PVC) by the admin.
+The `isaac-sim-volume-example.json` job definition assumes that `nfs-pv` connecting to a storage server through NFS has been added to K8s persistent volume (PV), along with a corresponding `nfs-pvc` persistent volume claim (PVC) by the admin.
 This method allows you to keep the partial results even if the command fails.

 > This NFS setup is preferable for multiple nodes over using [`volumeMounts.mountPath`](https://kubernetes.io/docs/concepts/storage/volumes/#hostpath-configuration-example).
 The latter mounts the volume to the node where the pod is running, which can become challenging to manage in clusters with multiple nodes.